 The COVID-19 pandemic has wreaked havoc on the lives of East End children.
 While charitable giving has begun to wane due to “pandemic fatigue,” the situation for local children remains dire leading to increased food and housing insecurity, school absenteeism, and anxiety and mental illness among children.
-These circumstances are complicated even further by increased domestic violence, child abuse and substance abuse within distressed families.
+These circumstances are complicated even further by increased domestic violence, child abuse, and substance abuse within distressed families.

-To respond to this ongoing humanitarian crisis, seven East End nonprofit organization have come together to form the East End Fund for Children.
-Together, they serve over 3,500 local children, parents and caregivers each week.
+To respond to this ongoing humanitarian crisis, seven East End nonprofit organizations have come together to form the East End Fund for Children.
+Together, they serve over 3,500 local children, parents, and caregivers each week.
 Designed to meet the needs of the community’s most vulnerable, the Fund for Children will help coordinate the efforts and build the capacity of the Bridgehampton Child Care & Recreational Center, the Children’s Museum of the East End, the Eleanor Whitmore Early Childhood Center, i-Tri, Project MOST, the Retreat and the Southampton Youth Association.

 Contrary to the perception of “the Hamptons” as merely a summer retreat for the well-to-do, much of the year-round population is economically and culturally marginalized.
 These working families form the backbone of our community and they are being buffeted repeatedly: seasonal work is over, utility bills are rising with the cold weather, multiple families are being forced to share the same quarters, and quarantines are compelling people to stay home from work.
-Of Long Island’s 13 townships, East Hampton, Southampton and Riverhead (all on the East End) have the highest rates of poverty.
-And poverty is being exacerbated with unemployment figures over 15% in Suffolk County.
-The proportion of immigrants is 10% higher than elsewhere on Long Island and students of color compose over 50% of the population in East End schools.
+Of Long Island’s 13 townships, East Hampton, Southampton, and Riverhead (all on the East End) have the highest rates of poverty.
+And poverty is being exacerbated with unemployment figures of over 15% in Suffolk County.
+The proportion of immigrants is 10% higher than elsewhere on Long Island and students of color comprise over 50% of the population in East End schools.

 The seven organizations were selected because they collectively serve a range of age groups from infants through teenagers from across the five East End Townships.
 The pandemic has required the organizations to expand their missions and initiate a variety of COVID response efforts: